 Doing it felt utterly wrong.

-Which made me sad and not just for myself: where I go, so do a great many others.
+This made me sad and not just for myself: where I go, so do many others.
 Although we’re unique, we’re not that unique.
-True for me is true for a great many.
+What’s true for me is true for many.

 Nevertheless, in the spirit of Elizabeth Warren and despite feeling icky, I persist.